github-education-resources/GitHubGraduation-2022/_data/yomaokobiah/yomaokobiah.md

 ---
-name: Ogheneyoma Okobiah
+name: Bakir Rayan
-institution: Nile University of Nigeria
+institution: The University of Science and Technology Houari Boumediene
-quote: Determination is a burning desire for success.
+quote: Nature has given us all the pieces required to achieve exceptional wellness and health, but has left it to us to put these pieces together.
-github_user: yomaokobiah
+github_user: Bakir-Rayan
 ---